Melody-Lisa/blissboost/TESTING.md

 ### W3C Validator

 [W3C](https://validator.w3.org/) was used to validate the HTML on all pages of the site along with validation of CSS.
-I have checked the HTML via url input of the deployed site so as not to flag errors within the jinja templating and the CSS has been tested by direct input.
+I have checked the HTML via url input of the deployed site, so as not to flag errors within the jinja templating, and the CSS has been tested by direct input.

 <details><summary>Index HTML</summary>
 <img src="static/documents/w3validated_index.png" alt="No Errors found.">